acairns/radiate/README.md

 ## Basic Usage

-Listeners are registered with an instance of the `Emitter` class.
+Simply create an instance of the `Emitter` and register listeners with it.

 ### Creating the Emitter